-- Some TEDx organizers choose to engage a speaking coach.
-While there are advantages to doing this, many speaker coaching tactics go against the TED and TEDx format.
+- Some TEDx teams choose to include a volunteer speaking coach.
+While there are advantages to doing this, many professional speaker coaching tactics go against the TED and TEDx format.
 If you decide to hire one, keep a close eye on their work, and make sure they’re following the TEDx Talk format.

 - Speakers should talk like they talk, not how they write.
 This is why it’s sometimes better for speakers to simply outline their talks and never produce a full written script.

 - Make sure that your speakers’ language is conversational in tone, never bombastic.

 - Encourage honest, contagious emotions – wonder, optimism, anger, surprise, etc.

 - Be wary of overstatements, utopianism, fake emotion, fake self-deprecation, TED puns, and suspicious claims.